abyssal/ppd/README.md

   - history or etymology of pronouns

 ### data structure
-pronouns are stored at [public/data/db-pronouns.json](public/data/db-pronouns.json), in the following format:
+pronouns are stored at [public/data/db-pronouns.json](public/data/db-pronouns.json), in the following format.
+the data types are compatible, and a string value will be converted into an object with `value`, `ipa`, and `notes`.
 **format option 1 - implied**
 ```js
 "he": ["he", "him", "his", "his", "himself", {/*other data, see format option 2*/}]